BBQ Boneless Country-Style Boston Butt Pork Ribs

 If the Pork Ribs were initially trimmed from an overly lean cut of Pork, they may need an additional 2 hours in the slow cooker.

-Brush liberally with BBQ Sauce.
+Brush each Pork Rib liberally with BBQ Sauce.

 Oven Broil for 4 or 5 minutes or until the Sauce begins to caramelize.